Print vs Painting: Understanding the Differences

 Watercolor painting uses water-soluble pigments to create soft washes, gradients, and transparent layers.
 Artists mix colors with water to achieve vibrant yet delicate effects, evoking a sense of light and depth.
 Though less traditional than oil or acrylic, watercolor paintings are appreciated for their fluidity, luminosity, and unique aesthetic.

-What are the Aesthetic and Visual Differences Between Prints and Paintings?
+What are the Visual Differences Between Prints and Paintings?

-The aesthetic and visual differences between prints and paintings depends on their production process, texture and surface impact, color depth and vibrancy, brushstrokes, texture of edges, marks of pencil, artist signatures, and originality certificates.
+The visual differences between prints and paintings depends on their production process, texture and surface impact, color depth and vibrancy, brushstrokes, texture of edges, marks of pencil, artist signatures, and originality certificates.

 1. Production Process